 “Moody” may have given himself away in other small details already.

 The real Moody was openly skeptical when Dumbledore vouched for Snape in the Pensieve memory of Karkaroff’s plea bargain hearing.
 But that took place more than a dozen years earlier, and the story that Dumbledore and Snape have always given out was that Snape had turned himself in to Dumbledore in remorse, and turned his cloak as well, when he had been hired on as a teacher.
 At that point, that had been only a matter of some 7–8 weeks earlier.
 I’d have been skeptical, too.
-Moody didn’t know at that point that Snape had probably been working for Albus for at least several months before that.
+Moody didn’t know at that point that Snape had probably been working for Albus for at least several months longer than that.

 But that memory was from quite a while ago.
 Snape has been reporting on Malfoy and his associates on Dumbledore’s behalf ever since, and the real Moody may know this.
 And Snape’s information no doubt had proved extremely useful in the mopping up period after Godric’s Hollow.
 Tom wouldn’t have known whether Snape and Alastor Moody were interacting by Harry’s 4th year.
 Nor would Pettigrew.
 And, more to the point, neither did Crouch Jr, unless he thought to question his prisoner about it.
 Which, unfortunately, he probably did.
 But he was still improvising.